LIAAD/Time-Matters/README.md

 #### CLI
 <hr>

-If you want to know how to execute Time-Matters SingelDoc through the prompt please refer to this [link](../../wiki/How-to-use-Time-Matters-SingleDoc#Cli).
+If you want to know how to execute Time-Matters SingleDoc through the prompt please refer to this [link](../../wiki/How-to-use-Time-Matters-SingleDoc#Cli).

 ## How to use Time-Matters-MultipleDocs